jackxxu/guard-jruby-minitest/README.md

 ## Reloaders

-Currently, `guard` runs the following reloaders when part of application is changed:
+Currently, `guard` runs the following reloaders sequentially when part of application is changed:

 * `AppPathsReloader`: Reloads the application (non-test) code.
 * `FactoryGirlReloader`: Reloads the `factory_girl` factories.
 * `RailsReloader`: Reloads the entire application if the application is a Rails app.
 * `TestPathsReloader`: Reloads the tests.
 This is the most tricky part because of the way `minitest` run tests.
+* Your custom reloader, as long as it supports `run` method.
+You can do so by `Guard::JRubyMinitest.reloaders << YOUR_CUSTOM_RELOADER`

 ## Caveats